 The anthology provided one of the most striking demonstrations of the perils of live television drama when, in a play called Underground (1958), the actor Gareth Jones collapsed and died during transmission.
 The rest of the cast were told when out of camera shot that he had been taken ill and they ad-libbed to cover up for his absence.

-In spite of the general high standard, Armchair Theatre was a bit too realistic for some, and various seamy scenes led to it being dubbed ‘Armpit Theatre’.
+In spite of the generally high standard, Armchair Theatre was a bit too realistic for some, and various seamy scenes led to it being dubbed ‘Armpit Theatre’.

-From 1960 onwards the series was alternatively called Armchair Summer Theatre and Armchair Mystery Theatre and when ABC lost its franchise to Thames in the late 60s the series was dropped completely before being resurrected in 1974 as Armchair Cinema, which had the distinction of producing Ian Kennedy Martin’s Regan (June 1974), which went on to become the quintessential British cop series The Sweeney.
+From 1960 the series was alternatively called Armchair Mystery Theatre and Armchair Summer Theatre and when ABC lost its franchise to Thames in the late 60s the series was dropped completely before being resurrected in 1974 as Armchair Cinema, which had the distinction of producing Ian Kennedy Martin’s Regan, which went on to become the quintessential British cop series The Sweeney.

 Many notable writers and playwrights contributed to the series, including; Robert Muller, Lynne Reid Banks, Donal Giltinan, Hugh Leonard, Robert Storey, Marc Brandel, John Hall, Robert Holles, and James Gibbins.